Elixonus/optics/README.md

 # opticsJS :mag:
-:bulb: Small and light real-time ray optics simulation that implements reflection and refraction phenomena.
+Lightweight real-time ray optics simulation that implements the physics phenomena of reflection and refraction.

 :books: Designed mostly for education and not professional use.